satellite-image-deep-learning/techniques/README.md

 * [yoltv4](https://github.com/avanetten/yoltv4) includes examples on the [RarePlanes dataset](https://registry.opendata.aws/rareplanes/)
 * [aircraft-detection](https://github.com/hakeemtfrank/aircraft-detection) -> experiments to test the performance of a Gaussian process (GP) classifier with various kernels on the UC Merced land use land cover (LULC) dataset
 * The [Rareplanes guide](https://www.cosmiqworks.org/rareplanes-public-user-guide/) recommends annotating airplanes in a diamond style, which has several advantages (easily reproducible, convertible to a bounding box etc) and allows extracting the aircraft length and wingspan
+* [rareplanes-yolov5](https://github.com/jeffaudi/rareplanes-yolov5) -> using YOLOv5 and the RarePlanes dataset to detect and classify sub-characteristics of aircraft

 #### Object detection - animals
 * [cownter_strike](https://github.com/IssamLaradji/cownter_strike) -> counting cows, located with point-annotations, two models: CSRNet (a density-based method) & LCFCN (a detection-based method)